zotonic/zotonic/doc/developer-guide/deployment/nginx.rst

 files).
 The ``hostname`` value should not contain any port number, if you run from port 80: ``{hostname, "test.zotonic.com"}``.

+Zotonic also makes use of a websocket connection for MQTT messages under the ``/mqtt-transport`` location and so you have to add an extra proxy directive for this.

 Below is a configuration file we use to proxy nginx to zotonic.
 Be sure to replace all occurrences of ``test.zotonic.com`` with your own hostname::